Laberintic/note-search/README.md

 * [x] Generate search queries using Gemini.
 * [x] Scan Obsidian notes for term frequency.
-* [ ] Summarize and answer based on note content.
+* [x] Summarize and answer based on note content.

 ### Phase 2 — Source-Aware Responses

-* [ ] Display which notes were referenced in each answer.
+* [/] Display which notes were referenced in each answer.
 * [ ] Optionally link directly to notes in the vault.

 ### Phase 3 — Local UI